fdileta/gitlab-dbt-project/transform/snowflake-dbt/tests/README.md

-All old/existing dbt tests can be found in the https://gitlab.com/gitlab-data/data-tests/ project.
+All existing dbt tests can be found in the https://gitlab.com/gitlab-data/data-tests/ project.

-Any new tests should be created via [Monte Carlo](https://about.gitlab.com/handbook/business-technology/data-team/platform/monte-carlo/).
+The default for adding tests is creating monitors in [Monte Carlo](https://about.gitlab.com/handbook/business-technology/data-team/platform/monte-carlo/).

 Do not add any tests here.